 Scientific Advisory Board

 Arpad Szallasi is a leading expert on the roles of TRP channels in health and disease.
 He was the first to provide a biochemical proof for the existence of the vanilloid (capsaicin) receptor, now known as TRPV1.
-Currently, he is the Medical Director of Hematopathology and Flow Cytometry at Baptist Medical Center, Baptist-MD Anderson Cancer Center, and the Wolfson Children’s Hospital, Jacksonville, Florida.
+Currently, he holds an Associate Professor position at the 1st Department of Pathology and Experimental Cancer Research, Semmelweis University, Budapest, Hungary.

 His research focuses on targeting of TRP channels for therapeutic purposes, with special emphasis on pain and inflammation.